q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

  }
 ```

-{{% caption %}}Authorization from the GET `/api/v2/authorizations` InfluxDB API endpoint{{% /caption %}}
+{{% caption %}}Response body from GET `/api/v2/authorizations/AUTHORIZATION_ID` InfluxDB API endpoint{{% /caption %}}

-Given that each authorization can only have one token property, we refer to an
+Given that each authorization can only have one `token`, we often use the term "API token"
-authorization and its token value as an **API token**.
+when referring to an authorization or its token value.

 {{% oss-only %}}

   In InfluxDB OSS, API tokens have one of the following permissions scopes:

-  - _Operator_ tokens grant full read and write access to all resources in all organizations
+  - _Operator_ token grants full read and write access to all resources in all organizations
-  - _All-Access_ tokens grant full read and write access to all resources in an organization
+  - _All-Access_ token grants full read and write access to all resources in an organization
-  - _Read-Write_ tokens grant read or write access to specific resources in an organization
+  - _Read-Write_ token grants read or write access to specific resources in an organization

   {{% note %}}